Pacifica Spindrift Players Executive Board Bylaws

 1. Responsibilities and Powers

-1. The Board of Directors shall function as the governing body of the Company, and shall make and establish such policies as it deems necessary for the efficient and successful operation of the Company.
+1. The Board of Directors shall function as the governing body of the Theatre, and shall make and establish such policies as it deems necessary for the efficient and successful operation of the Theatre.

-2. The Board of Directors shall have responsibility for control of all the business, the assets, and management of the Company.
+2. The Board of Directors shall have responsibility for control of all the business, the assets, and management of the Theatre.

-5. The Board of Directors shall have the authority hire and terminate all employees, and to make and terminate all PSA contracts.
+3. The Board of Directors shall have the authority to hire and terminate all employees, and to make and terminate all Professional Services Agreement (PSA) contracts.
 Proposals to hire or terminate an employee may be made by any member of the Board.
 To pass, such a proposal will require a majority of the entire Board.
-The California laws and rules of employment and termination of employment shall be followed scrupulously to protect all parties’ rights under the law.

 2. Conflict of Interest